hasura/graphql-engine/manual/tutorial/12-custom-api.rst

 .. meta::
    :description: Part 5 of a set of learning exercises meant for exploring Hasura in detail.
 This part shows you how to create a custom microservice (Docker & git push)
-   :keywords: hasura, getting started, step 7, custom service, Docker, git push
+   :keywords: hasura, getting started, step 7, custom microservice, Docker, git push

 =======================================
 Part XII: Custom code and microservices